 Paying for it All

-There is a certain degree of flexibility in financing the fitting out of a garage home office.
-The more the homeowner can do, the more money can be saved on labor.
+There is a certain degree of flexibility in financing the fitting out of your garage home office.
+The more that you, as the homeowner can do, the more money you can save on labor costs.
 Almost anyone can paint, for example.
 Entrepreneurs can benefit from bartering with contractors in many cases.

 Telecommuting employees may be able to recoup some capital from the employer.
-One final thing to remember is to review and update the homeowners insurance policy.
+One final thing to remember is to review and update your homeowners insurance policy.